liferay/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/01-leveraging-social-apps-activities-tracking-and-user-connections.markdown

 The pages and apps defined by the user group site are copied to members' personal sites.
 This lets you control whether users can modify pages, and you can push changes out to users in the future.
-Once the site template is assigned to a user group, you can set the *Default User Associations* to have all users be members of a particular group in *Configuration* &rarr; *Instance Settings* in the Control Panel.
-The advantage of this is that it can be managed entirely through the GUI and it's easy to configure.
-If you base your user group's site on a template, you can use the *Enable propagation of changes from the site template* option to manage all user pages simply by changing the template.
+Once the site template is assigned to a user group, you can make it so all users are members of this group.
+The advantage of this is that it can be managed entirely through the interface, and it's easy to configure.
+If you base your user group's site on a template, you can use the *Enable propagation of changes from the site template* option to manage all user pages by changing the template.
 This is the recommended way to manage personal pages across the portal.

 **Portal Properties Configuration:** The legacy way to do this is with the configuration file.
-You can specify a default layout and portlets for personal pages in your `portal-ext.properties` file.
+You can specify a default layout and applications for personal pages in your `portal-ext.properties` file.
 Note that this method applies changes to all users' personal sites.
-However, it does not provide as much maintainability or as many customization options as does using user group sites.
+It does not, however, provide as much maintainability or as many customization options as user group sites does.
 User group sites allow you to choose what's modifiable by the user.
 For more information on the `portal-ext.properties` method, search for *Default User Private Layouts* and *Default User Public Layouts* in the [properties documentation](http://docs.liferay.com/portal/7.0/propertiesdoc/portal.properties.html).

-Because it's the recommended method, you want to use the user group method to create the layouts.
+Because it's the recommended method, use the user group method to create the layouts.
 As an administrator, go to the Control Panel and select *Site Templates* from under the *Sites* section.
 Click *Add* (![Add](../../../images/icon-add.png)) and fill out the form.
 Call your new site template *Social Layout Public*.
 Click *Save*.